School of Criminal Justice

 Teaching Assistants (estimated): 9

-Breadth and quality of liberal arts background.
-The admissions committee will view favorably students who have strong records in history, mathematics, English, languages, and/or natural sciences.
-(Ideally, completion of the noncriminal justice concentration area required for the major is preferred, but this is not a requirement for admission.)
+- Breadth and quality of liberal arts background.
+The committee will view favorably students who have strong records in history, mathematics, English, languages, and/or natural sciences.

-Statement by student of reason for wanting to undertake a criminal justice major.
+- Statement by student of reason for seeking to undertake a criminal justice major.

 It should be noted that because this program is not intended for persons interested in police science, criminalistics, etc., transfer students who have taken courses in such areas may expect such credits not to be transferable into the major.
 Transfer students must also fulfill concentration requirements.
 Articulation of such courses will be processed on a case-by-case basis.